nmon for Linux Screen Shots

 - Default mode is 3 and this arranges them in CPU use order.

-- You can see the big hitters are processes called "yes" and "ncpu" from the nstress tools in some screen shots) from the "%CPU Used"
+- You can see the big hitters are processes called "yes" (I also use "ncpu" from the nstress tools in some screen shots) from the "%CPU Used"

 Top Processes in mode 1 = more details

 - Have the top Processes on screen (Hit "t") then hit "1" for mode 1